 Study of the acquisition of speech and language in the normal child and the evolution of the processes of phonology, syntax, semantics, pragmatics and metalinguistics.
-Theories of language acquisition and methods of assessing language behavior are discussed, as well as issues related to cultural/linguistic diversity.
+Application of language acquisition theories to children in natural settings are discussed, as well as issue related to cultural/linguistic diversity.